ddworken/openmrs-module-reporting/README.md

 6. Manage Cohort Definitions
 7. Manage Report Designs

 You also need to grant View privileges related to the base objects your reporting definitions use.
-For example you need "View Programs" to create and use an "In Program" Cohort Query
+For example, you need "View Programs" to create and use an "In Program" Cohort Query

 Report Types
 ================